opera22/opera22/README.md

 # Drew Burns - opera22
-### Philosophically trained thinker with experience in Python, Java, C++, and analytical tools such as Pandas and Seaborn.
+### Philosophically trained thinker with experience in Python, Java, C++, and analytical tools such as Pandas, SKLearn, and Altair.

 **Contact:** andrewburns.r@gmail.com